Lecture outline - Introduction to physical

 is the induction method?

-- What is unworkable about the inductive method?
+- What is unworkable about the induction method narrowly defined?

-- Thomas Kuhn and paradigms: An incomplete definition - a paradigm is a guiding theory or set of ideas in a scientific discipline.
+- Thomas Kuhn and paradigms (1970s): A simple initial definition of paradigm is as follows - a paradigm is a guiding theory or set of ideas for a scientific discipline (consists of exemplars).

 A revised definition is that a paradigm is what is shared by